Blaizzy/mlx-embeddings/docs/Formula-Cookbook.md

 Please note that sockets will be accessible on IPv4 and IPv6 addresses by default.

-If you only need one socket and you don't care about the name (the default is `Listeners`):
+If you only need one socket and you don't care about the name (the default is `listeners`):

 ```rb
 service do